Here, you'll find all my projects. After using a filter or sort, please refresh to reset!

 Language: Java

-Another of my first few projects, this was a simple quiz game regarding some simple details of the T20 World Cup (previously known as World T20).
-It covers all editions from the inaugral to the most recent (2024) editions, with an update soon for the 2026 editions as they take place.
+Description: Another of my first few projects, this was a simple quiz game regarding some simple details of the T20 World Cup (previously known as World T20).
+It covers all (senior) men's and women's editions from inaugral to most recent editions.
+Up next: 2026 women's edition (June-July).

 Check it out!Category: Cricket